hardkoro/cv/README.md

 # 😃 About me

 I was working as a backend developer in a small company.
-I have achieved all my goals within it, and I’m looking for new challenges now.
-Due to the current political situation in Russia, I’m looking for challenges in Europe, being now in Tbilisi, Georgia.
-I am set up for relocation, but we could discuss other options too.
+I had achieved all my goals within it, and I was looking for new challenges now.
+This led me to appyling for Python Engineer at Picnic Technologies B.V.
+Looking forward to starting work here.

+As for my previous experience.
 I was responsible for the design and development of a WMS system (database and ERP integration), implemented address storage, integrated new logic into existing document workflow, coordinated the development of tablets software for storekeepers to perform warehouse operations.
 As a result, we reduce quantitive and qualitive errors in shipping up to 50%, reduced waste in production up to 10% and increased total customers' satisfaction.

 Under my initiative, Python was added to the company’s technology stack.
 I used Python to integrate several EDI systems to ERP, made some ETL data pipelines, created a REST API service.
 Also, I deployed Apache Airflow and became an experienced user of Docker containers.
 I know when to use Django and when to prefer Flask.